hydpy-dev/OpenDA/demos/openda_projects/SeqSim/README.rst

 >>> pub.timegrids = '1996-01-01', '1997-01-01', '1d'
 >>> hp.prepare_everything()

-So far, everythings corresponds to the calibration example, except we are focussing on the first Lahn subcatchment this time.
-The value of parameter `Alpha`_ of subcatchment Lahn 1 equals 2.0, ass defined within the configuration file `hydpy.xml`,.
-Hence, we do have to set this value within the Python process, too, before performing the simulation run:
+So far, everything corresponds to the calibration example, except we are focussing on the headwater "Lahn 1" this time.
+The value of parameter `Alpha`_ of subcatchment Lahn 1 equals 2.0, as defined within the configuration file `hydpy.xml`_.
+Hence, we must also set this value within the Python process, before performing the simulation run:

 >>> hp.elements.land_lahn_1.model.parameters.control.alpha(2.0)
 >>> hp.doit()